 The frequency of inspection is at least once per year.
 They check that good food safety practices are in place such as temperature control, cleanliness, hand washing and labelling.

-If mobile food vending vehicles operate across council boundaries, most councils will use a home jurisdiction rule.
-This means the vehicle will probably first be inspected by the council in which the vehicle is ordinarily garaged, provided it also trades in that local government area.
+If a mobile food vending vehicle operates across council boundaries, most councils will use a home jurisdiction rule.
+This means the vehicle will be primarily regulated by the council where the vehicle is garaged.
 That council is known as the ‘home council’.